top of page

 Porsche History

-The life & times of Ferdinand Porsche and his son Ferry.
+The life & times of Ferdinand Porsche and his son Ferdinand Anton Ernst, "Ferry."

-Both of them, rare individuals whose combined multi-faceted brilliance leads to one of the world’s most scintillating sports car brands.
+Both of them, rare individuals whose combined multi-faceted brilliance has led to one of the world’s most scintillating sports car brands.
+This is their story.

 Preface